 Information about the study fees can be found here:

 Applications are made via Studielink (the national application and enrollment website) and via the website of the Royal Conservatoire.
-You will find the conservatoire's admission pages for the Master of Sonology here:
+You will find the conservatoire's admission pages for the Master of Music in Sonology here: